| "Go Big Block 13"- Pieced using this AWESOME technique! |

 About a year ago, I decided that my scraps were out of control and I needed to organize my studio and make my fabric more accessible.
 I ended up going through ALL of my fabric and cutting it down into pre-cuts.
 2 1/2 in, 5 in, and 10 inch squares, Fat Quarters, and 2 1/2 inch X WOF strips.
 I also left yardages of over a yard untouched.
 That left me with TONS of little squares.

-this.
+| Ahh!
+So embarrassed to even show this.
 It is so poorly pieced!
-But at least it
+But at least it gives you an idea of how incredible this technique is! |

 I also couldn't imagine how long it would take me to get a top pieced.
 Those two problems combined stalled out my productivity.